I'm a home cook who hates wasting food. I'm armed with tips and tricks to help your food last.

 Do You Like Donuts?

 The donut was brought to the United States in 1809, and we have been hooked on them ever since.
-It is the snack that is on every cop's wish list (a cop in a donut factory) comes to mind.
+It's the snack on every cop's wish list.
 They are delicious and come in so many flavors and combinations that it sometimes borders on ridiculous, not to mention all the different fillings.